 I do seem to get a better result when I use a vegan butter with a higher fat content rather than one with a higher water to fat ratio.

-My current vegan butter of choice is Flora Buttery but try a few to see which suits you best.
+My current vegan butter of choice is Vitalite but try a few to see which suits you best.
 It’s really down to personal preference rather than buttery performance!